When React state broke a video-call session

 - Event listeners bound to instances that weren’t stable.

 We passed a living, mutable engine through React’s state lifecycle.
+React did exactly what it promises to do: re-render.
+The SDK did exactly what it promises to do: mutate.

-The kind that eats half a day.
+That mismatch created subtle timing issues: the kind that eats half a day.

 Revisiting the SDK example: